 Onkwawenna Kentyohkwa (Our Language Society) is a community-based organization that teaches Kanyen’keha (the “Mohawk” language) to adults on the Six Nations Grand River Territory near Brantford, Ontario.

 We now teach a First-Year Program and a Second-Year Program.
-We hope to begin teaching a Third-Year Program in 2021.
 We also teach an Online Program for students who can not attend a full-time immersion program.
 And we operate Kawenón:nis, a web-based computerized verb generator.
-(For more, see 1st Year Program, 2nd Year Program, 3rd Year Program, Online Program, Kawennón:nis)
+(For more, see 1st Year Program, 2nd Year Program, Online Program, Kawennón:nis)

 Although we have received a few government grants for short-term projects in years past, we do not receive any government funding at present.
 All of our programs are community-funded for basic operations only.
 We are short-staffed and have to scramble for funding every year.
 We are in need of short-term and long-term financial help.
 (To donate, click here.)